Jakobovski/dontbuydell/index.markdown

 > (from louffoster on HackerNews)

 # Poor linux support on Developer Edition
 Dell sells a laptop that is made for linux!
 Sounds great right?
 Not exactly.
-There are serious driver issues, the laptop does not sleep when closing the lid and thus the battery dies very fast.
+There are serious driver issues, the laptop does not sleep when closing the lid and thus the battery dies very fast, Dell refuses to fix this problem [here](https://www.dell.com/community/XPS/XPS-13-9310-Ubuntu-deep-sleep-missing/m-p/8056343#M91204).
 It's impossible to download the OEM linux image if you don't have the service tag.
 There are lots more issues which you are welcome to Google.